inttter/iinter.me/content/rusting-and-derusting.md

 ---

-As of now, my sharp gain in rank has mostly normalized, and I normally gain around ~**500** ranks within a single day, or more if I set a good play.
+As of now, my sharp gain in rank has mostly normalized, and I normally gain a decent amount of ranks within a session, or more if I set a good play.
 Thanks to my practice, I now have the skill to get even better plays than before, regardless of the amount of rank I gain.

 This process might happen again, who knows?
 But in the meantime, I'm looking to use what I've learnt from a proper rust and derust experience to help me **in the future** too.